CVector-Energy/claude-code-memory/README.md

 ## How It Works

-**The store is saved even when the job is failing.** That is why this is a JavaScript action rather than a composite one: only a JavaScript action can declare its own post step, and only `post-if: always()` runs it after a failure. `actions/cache` hardcodes `post-if: success()` and its `save-always` input is documented as not working, so any wrapper around it silently loses the memories from failing runs — often the runs whose memories matter most.
+**The store is saved even when the job is failing.**

-**The path is derived, not configured.** Claude Code stores auto-memory at `~/.claude/projects/<sanitized-cwd>/memory/`, where the directory name is the working directory with its separators replaced — on a runner, `/home/runner/work/my-repo/my-repo` becomes `-home-runner-work-my-repo-my-repo`.
+Claude Code stores auto-memory at `~/.claude/projects/<sanitized-cwd>/memory/`, where the directory name is the working directory with its separators replaced — on a runner, `/home/runner/work/my-repo/my-repo` becomes `-home-runner-work-my-repo-my-repo`.
 This action computes that same path, so the cached path is by construction the path Claude Code reads.
-Pinning `autoMemoryDirectory` in settings would work too, but it splits one fact across two places that must agree, and a workflow that cached one path while the agent wrote to another looks exactly like an agent that never remembers anything.

-**The cache key carries no branch or ref.** What an agent learns is knowledge about the repository, not about one branch, and a scheduled job needs to read whatever the last run wrote.
-Note that GitHub still scopes cache *reads* to the current branch plus the default branch, so a store saved on a feature branch is invisible to other branches until it lands on the default branch.
-That is a platform limit rather than a choice made here.

-**The key is unique per run, so every run saves.** Reads all come through the `claude-memory-v1-` prefix, newest entry first.

-**An empty store is still saved.** An agent that prunes every memory leaves the directory empty, and that empty store is what has to persist — otherwise the deletions silently come back on the next restore.
-The action creates the directory before the save so there is always something to store.
+The action aims to share knowledge broadly across runs on the repo.
+GitHub cache mechanism limits this somewhat; memory saved on a branch won't be accessible to other branches unless it is merged to the default branch.

 **Neither step can fail your job.** A cache miss is normal and a cache outage should not turn a build red, so both the restore and the save log a warning and carry on.
 The worst case is an agent that starts without prior memory.